 The four-site equestrian campground is away from the lake near the disc golf course.
-It’s a bit more remote than the other RV sites, and also a bit more spacious.
-Additionally, each site has a strong 50 amp electrical hookup, in addition to a water hookup, picnic table, and fire ring.
-The campfire thing gives these sites a real Old West feel, especially since each campsite has a horse tie rail like the ones Roy Rogers used.
+It’s a bit more remote than the other RV sites and also a bit more spacious.
+Additionally, each site has a 50-amp electrical and water hookups, a picnic table, and a fire ring.
+Campfires gives these sites a real Old West feel, especially since each campsite has a horse tie rail like the ones Roy Rogers used.
 There’s also a corral and a sheltered horse stall.

 The swimming area has a very nice beach which includes multiple sheltered picnic areas and a children’s play area.
 Or, you can go across the small bay to a more isolated shore that’s basically a combination of sand and rocks.
 The water gets a bit deeper and a bit faster on that side of the swimming area, so brave souls may try the small cliffs.
 Be very careful, however, as there is no lifeguard on duty.
 But as mentioned, the swimming area is a no-boat zone.
 Stay inside the boat launch and swim with a buddy, and you should be fine.